r-chaudhary/Learning-Java/README.md

 # Learning-Java

 This is the Java Learning Repositry of mine .
-Here you will find amazing python codes from begineer level to advance.
+Here you will find amazing Java codes from begineer level to advance.
 Scheduled some more amazing code in short time.

 ---